zach2039/vs-outlawmod/mods-dll/expandedaitasksloader/README.txt

-            	float engageSpeed: The speed at which the Ai should engage and fight its target. float engageRange: The range, in blocks, at which the Ai should transition from pursue speed to engage speed. string engageAnimation: The movement animation to play while engaging a target. float maxTargetHealth: The max health of a target we are willing to fight. bool withdrawIfNoPath: If true, Ai will engage in a withdraw and siege behavior when it cannot get a path to target.
+            	float engageSpeed: The speed at which the Ai should engage and fight its target. float engageRange: The range, in blocks, at which the Ai should transition from pursue speed to engage speed. string engageAnimation: The movement animation to play while engaging a target. float arriveRange: The distance away from its target, in blocks, at which the Ai will halt movement.
+This is generally used to create a small amount of space between the Ai and its melee target so it doesn't look derpy. float arriveVerticalRange: The vertical distance away from its target, in blocks at which the Ai will halt movement. float maxTargetHealth: The max health of a target we are willing to fight. bool withdrawIfNoPath: If true, Ai will engage in a withdraw and siege behavior when it cannot get a path to target.
 (Does not work well with Ai that have hitboxes larget than one block) float withdrawDist: The distance away from our target, in blocks, to which the Ai will withdraw and wait when we don't have a path.